-We compared our field observations with the information we found from these sources to identify the plants that we observed.
-Additionally, we consulted with other specialists and scientists an ad hoc basis.
-Herein, we provide evidence to support our conclusions in the form of descriptions, published literature, photo-reproductions of herbarium samples, and in situ photographs.
+We compared our field observations of opuntias with the information we found from these sources to identify the plants that we observed.
+Additionally, we consulted with other specialists and scientists on an ad hoc basis.
+Herein, we provide evidence to support our findings in the form of descriptions, published literature, photo-reproductions of herbarium samples, and in situ photographs.
 Opuntia Web does not provide new taxonomic decisions.
 Rather, it uses published descriptions of species and identifies the plants in the field.
 Taxonomy is a separate discipline from identification of plants with published materials.

 We anticipate that some names will change in the future.
 We also understand that currently undescribed taxa will be reported in the future.
-We will change our treatments accordingly as new information is published.
+We will change our treatments accordingly as new Opuntia information is published.
 For instance, one of our editors (Nancy Hussey) recently co-published the description of O. diploursina with her colleagues.

 Some species of Opuntia have been lost to science because they were assumed to be synonymous with other taxa.
 For instance, O. cespitosa was lost because it was assumed to be synonymous with O. humifusa.
 However, more recently, botanists have shown O. cespitosa to be separate and distinct from O. humifusa.
 Likewise O. mesacantha ssp. mesacantha and O. mesacantha ssp. lata were assumed to be synonymous with O. humifusa but are now known to be different.
 Thus, there are four species known were it was thought there was only one.